michaeldeane62/beny_wifi/README.md

 This repository contains Home Assistant custom component for controlling and retrieving information from ZJ Beny EV chargers via Wifi.

 Integration mimics ZBox phone app's communication with charger.
-All parameters and commands are not mapped yet, but assumption is that any charger communicating using ZBox app should work with integration.
+All parameters and commands are not mapped yet, but assumption is that any charger communicating with ZBox app should work with integration.

 ### Supported chargers